yoelplutchok/nyc-asthma-failure-map/docs/FINDINGS.md

 ### Historical Discrimination Predicts Current Health Outcomes

-We analyzed the overlap between today's asthma failure zones and neighborhoods that were "redlined" (marked as hazardous for lending) in the 1930s.
+I analyzed the overlap between today's asthma failure zones and neighborhoods that were "redlined" (marked as hazardous for lending) in the 1930s.

 | Zone Type | % Historically Redlined |
 |-----------|------------------------|